saifmohammednipun/CSE311-DBMS/Robi Datathon 3.0 - Preparation/README.md

 * The third part is the appropriate data visualization.
 You can use any visualization tool.

 * The fourth and most important part is the novelty of your solution to solve the real life problems and develop applications.

-## Understanding Data
-Task 1: Study the dataset, the attributes of the dataset, and relationship about the attributes. <br>
-Task 2: Write 5 innovative questions and find the data from the dataset to answer the questions.<br>
-Task 3: Visualize the result of task 2 using appropriate plots. <br>
-Task 4: Submit your output in a pdf file. <br>